datastax/pulsar-openid-connect-plugin/README.md

 ### Supported Algorithms
 Here is a list of supported algorithms for the OpenID Connect auth plugin: RS256, RS384, RS512, ES256, ES384, ES512.
 The algorithm names follow the spec in [RFC-7518](https://datatracker.ietf.org/doc/html/rfc7518#section-3.1).

+### Role Claim
+The JWT claim used to retrieve the role is `sub`, by default.
+If required, you can change the claim by configuring the `openIDRoleClaim`.
+Note that this library can handle roles that are a String (JSON text) or Arrays of Strings.
+In the case that the JSON node is an Array, this library retrieves the first element of the array for the role.
+This could lead to undefined behavior if the array changes order, so it is recommended to use single element arrays.

 ### Keycloak